 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has incurred deferred outflows which are presented as deferred outflows from advance refunding of debt, deferred outflows related to pensions, and deferred outflows related to OPEB.
+The district has incurred deferred outflows which are presented as deferred outflows related to pensions and OPEB.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has incurred deferred inflows which are presented as deferred inflows related to pensions, deferred inflows related to OPEB and deferred inflows related to leases.
+The district has incurred deferred inflows related to pensions, OPEB, and leases.

-See Notes 6, 8, 9 and 15 for further details.
+See Note 8, 9 and 14 for further details.